BredaUniversityResearch/MSPChallenge-Simulation-Python/README.md

 ## ⚙️ Python Stack Overview (for Reimplementation)

-Although the example is written in C#, a Python equivalent stack is also documented here to help replicate or port similar simulation behavior in Python.
+This project is a full Python equivalent implementation of the original C# sun hours example.

 ### 🐍 Python Version Requirement